Natural-Language-Interfaces-CG/charter/charter-nli.md

 ## Meeting Schedule

  * Teleconferences: bi-monthly telcos to align work
- * Face-to-face: TBA; additional face-to-face meetings may be scheduled by consent of the participants, no more than 3 per year.
+ * Face-to-face: TBA; additional face-to-face meetings may be scheduled by consent of the participants, no more than 3 ordinary per year.

 ## Scope